EVER WONDER WHY WE DO WHAT WE DO?

 HERE’S HOW YOU FIND OUT!

 The Community Academy has been designed by Sheriff’s Office personnel to introduce members of our community to the Sheriff’s Office and the Kern County criminal justice system.
-The twelve week course will cover topics such as the history of the department, what it takes to become a deputy sheriff, use of force and laws of arrest, patrol procedures, gang investigations, Air Support operations, narcotics investigations, jail operations, force option simulator training, and volunteer services.
+The Purpose of the Community Academy is not to recruit citizens to become Sheriff Deputies.
+The purpose of the Community Academy is designed to give citizens a better understanding about law enforcement and how deputy sheriffs work in the community.
+The thirteen week course will cover topics such as the history of the department, what it takes to become a deputy sheriff, use of force and laws of arrest, patrol procedures, gang investigations, air support operations, narcotics investigations, jail operations, force option simulator training, and volunteer services.